 Students specializing in either Aeronautical Engineering (Curriculum 610) or Aeronautical Engineering/Avionics (Curriculum 611) receive the degree Master of Science in Aeronautical Engineering, as well as select students in Combat Systems Sciences and Technology (Curriculum 533).
-Students in the 533 curriculum may also get a Master of Science degree in Engineering Science with option in Aeronautics.
+Students in the 533 curriculum may also get a Master of Science degree in Engineering Science with an option in Aeronautics.
 A Master of Science degree in Astronautical Engineering is offered to students in Space Systems Engineering (Curriculum 591).
 Selected students may be eligible to pursue the degree Aeronautical and Astronautical Engineer or Doctor of Philosophy.

-The Department of Aeronautics and Astronautics and the degree of Science in Aeronautical Engineering have been accredited by the Accreditation Board for Engineering and Technology since 1949.
+The Department of Aeronautics and Astronautics and the degree Master of Science in Aeronautical Engineering have been accredited by the Accreditation Board for Engineering and Technology since 1949.
+The degree Master of Science in Astronautical Engineering has been accredited by the Accreditation Board for Engineering and Technology since 1995.

-REQUIREMENTS FOR STUDY OF AERONAUTICAL AND ASTRONAUTICAL ENGINEERING
+ENTRANCE REQUIREMENTS TO STUDY AERONAUTICAL AND ASTRONAUTICAL ENGINEERING

-The entrance requirement for study in the Department of Aeronautics and Astronautics generally is a baccalaureate in engineering earned with above-average academic performance.
-This requirement can be met by taking the equivalent of an undergraduate major in aeronautical engineering at NPS before embarking upon graduate study.
-This may require up to 2 1/2 years total to obtain the Master's degree.
+The entrance requirement for graduate study in the Department of Aeronautics and Astronautics is a baccalaureate in the field, earned with above-average academic performance.
+For those without this preparation, this requirement can be met by taking the equivalent of an undergraduate major in aeronautical engineering at NPS before embarking upon graduate study.
+This may require up to 2 1/2 years total to obtain the Master's degree, depending upon background.
 Students who have not majored in aeronautics, or who have experienced a significant lapse in continuity with previous academic work, will initially take preparatory courses in aeronautical engineering and mathematics at the undergraduate upper division level, which may extend through as much as the first three academic quarters.
 Final approval of programs leading to degrees in aeronautical engineering must be obtained from the Chairman, Department of Aeronautics and Astronautics.

-Degree coverage specifically to be approved includes mathematics and basic science, engineering science, adequate laboratory and computer experience, and design, including at least one capstone graduate level design course.
+Subject coverage specifically to be approved includes mathematics and basic science, engineering science, including adequate laboratory and computer experience, and engineering design, including at least one capstone graduate level design course.